Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 docker-compose up -d
 ```

-In this configuration, which also contains corresponding Javascript code, necessary parameters and code are stored, for example to parse the response and to adjust the Elasticsearch query.
+In this configuration, which also contains corresponding Javascript code, necessary parameters and code is stored, for example to parse the response and to adjust the Elasticsearch query.
 The example: [config/authorization-config-sample.js](config/authorization-config-sample.js) contains all required documentation.

 Once this configuration is stored, the API Manager Organization based authorization will be replaced.

+Please note:
-Please note: Besides the API-Manager Organization autorization only `externalHTTP` is currently supported.
-It is also possible to disable user authorization completely.
+- Besides the API-Manager Organization autorization only `externalHTTP` is currently supported.
+- Only 1 authorization method can be enabled
+- It is also possible to disable user authorization completely.
 To do this, set the parameter: `enableUserAuthorization: false`.
-If you have further use-cases please create an issue describing the use-case/requirements.
+- If you have further use-cases please create an issue describing the use-case/requirements.

 <p align="right"><a href="#table-of-content">Top</a></p>